 Master of Science in Clinical Anatomy

 The Master of Science in Clinical Anatomy graduate program provides a comprehensive professional education that focuses on developing professional teachers of applied clinical anatomy.
-Through New York Chiropractic College and cooperating institutions, students are trained in pedagogical technique and practical teaching experience to students of chiropractic, medicine, nursing, and other health care professions.
+Through Northeast College of Health Sciences and cooperating institutions, students are trained in pedagogical technique and practical teaching experience to students of chiropractic, medicine, nursing, and other health care professions.

 The program is a two-year, full-time program devoted to the discipline of teaching anatomical sciences in clinical settings.
 It includes academic, pedagogical, and scholarly components.
 The program leads to a Master of Science degree in Clinical Anatomy.
 The graduate of the program will have expertise and experience to teach human gross anatomy, neuroanatomy, embryology and histology in a variety educational and healthcare settings.